mpv-player/mpv/DOCS/man/options.rst

     Android with ``--gpu-context=android`` only.

 ``--gpu-sw``
     Continue even if a software renderer is detected.
+This only works with OpenGL/Vulkan backends.
+For d3d11, see ``--d3d11-warp``.

 ``--gpu-context=<context1,context2,...[,]>``
     Specify a priority list of the GPU contexts to be used.